gmoeck/jasmine-sproutcore/README.markdown

 fillIn takes a css selector, and a value, and fills in that field with the value.

+##Thanks To
+Lauri Fjällström for the initial poke in the right direction with changing the build
 ##License:
 (The MIT License)